GbOffice/build_tools/scripts/sdkjs_common/jsdoc/README.md

 # Documentation Generation Guide

-This guide explains how to generate documentation for Onlyoffice Builder/Plugins API using the provided Python scripts: `generate_docs_json.py`, `generate_docs_plugins_json.py`, `generate_docs_md.py`.
+This guide explains how to generate documentation for GbOffice Builder/Plugins API using the provided Python scripts: `generate_docs_json.py`, `generate_docs_plugins_json.py`, `generate_docs_md.py`.
 These scripts are used to create JSON and Markdown documentation for the `apiBuilder.js` files from the word, cell, and slide editors.

 ## Requirements